engmate02/batcommandprompt/README.md

-# batcommandprompt
+# schoolhacks

-Bypass the school's command prompt restrictions
+Bypass various school restrictions put on a device